Understanding the chemistry of temperate exoplanets atmospheres through experimental and numerical simulations: Conclusion

 Our study highlights the importance of adopting a synergistic approach combining experiments, modeling, and observations in order to deepen our understanding of exoplanet atmospheres.
-Each field offers unique perspectives, but through close collaboration, their potential is greatly enhanced.
-It is essential to strengthen these interdisciplinary efforts.
+Each field offers unique perspectives, but through close collaboration their potential is greatly enhanced, and therefore strengthening these interdisciplinary efforts is essential.